unalysuf/ToDoApp_VanillaJS/README.md

 # 🎨 CSS Concepts Used

 The user interface is styled using core CSS techniques such as:
-Margin & Padding (box model mastery)
+1. Margin & Padding (box model mastery).
-Flexbox layout system
+2. Flexbox layout system.
-Display properties
+3. Display properties.
-Hover effects
+4. Hover effects.
-Pseudo-elements (::before)
+5. Pseudo-elements (::before).

 # 📩 Contact
 If you have questions or want to connect, feel free to reach out. unalysuf@gmail.com